 Among the counts brought against the Glen Mar Early Learning Center, the Glen Mar United Methodist Church and Lynda Celmer are several forms of negligence, including the retention of Martinez and failure to provide, maintain and operate a reasonably safe educational environment that prevented risk of sexual abuse.
 The families seek damages in order to help manage many of the repercussions frequently associated with abuse: costs of medical, psychological and psychiatric evaluation and care and medications; costs of vocational, rehabilitative, occupational and physical therapies; loss of earning capacity and future lost earnings; cost of transportation to and from health care providers; educational expenses; excess child care expenses; and the cost of parenting and family therapies, among many others.

 The victims and their families are being represented in this case by the Sexual Abuse, Sex Trafficking and Domestic Violence practice group at Cohen Milstein Sellers & Toll.
-The group is led by Michael Dolce and Takisha Richardson.
-A highly regarded trial lawyer and a survivor of childhood sexual abuse himself, Dolce has dedicated his career to securing justice for survivors of sexual crimes.
-He was also instrumental in convincing the Florida legislature to repeal the state statute of limitations for civil and criminal prosecution of child sexual battery.
-Prior to joining Cohen Milstein, Richardson was an Assistant State Attorney in Florida and Chief of the Special Victims Unit of the State’s Attorney’s office, where she directed the prosecution of crimes against children and the elderly and sexually motivated offenses.
+The group includes Takisha Richardson who prior to joining Cohen Milstein, was an Assistant State Attorney in Florida and Chief of the Special Victims Unit of the State’s Attorney’s office, where she directed the prosecution of crimes against children and the elderly and sexually motivated offenses.